Endurance athlete racing, representing NeverPeak Performance Lab clients in Austin TX

 What athletes ask before they book.

-VO2 max is the maximum rate at which your body can use oxygen during exercise — your aerobic ceiling.
-It's one of the strongest predictors of endurance performance.
+VO2 max is the maximum rate at which your body can use oxygen during exercise.
+It is your aerobic ceiling and one of the strongest predictors of endurance performance.
 A lab test gives you your actual number, not a watch estimate, so your training zones are built on real physiology.

 Most labs give you a printout.
-NeverPeak gives you a physician who is also an endurance athlete — someone who has been tested on that same equipment and understands what the numbers mean for actual training and race goals.
+NeverPeak gives you a physician who is also an endurance athlete, someone who has been tested on that same equipment and understands what the numbers mean for actual training and race goals.
 The interpretation is where most labs fall short.
-That's where we focus.
+That is where we focus.

 A la carte testing is conducted by our licensed exercise physiologist.
 Athletes on full packages and memberships have direct access to Dr. Elsbecker.
 In every case, Dr. Elsbecker reviews and interprets your results before you leave.